OCT2Confocal: 3D CycleGAN based Translation of Retinal OCT Images to Confocal Microscopy: OCT2Confocal Dataset

 \section{OCT2Confocal Dataset}

 We introduce the OCT2Confocal dataset, to the best of our knowledge, the first to include in-vivo grayscale OCT and corresponding ex-vivo colored confocal images.
 Images are acquired from C57BL/6 mice (A2L, A2R, B3R) with autoimmune uveitis.
-The OCT images, with a resolution of 1024×512×512 pixels, were obtained using a Micron IV fundus camera featuring an OCT scan head and mouse-specific objective lens from Phoenix Technologies, California.
-These images are centered around the optic disc and characterized by in vivo imaging artifacts.
-For the translation models, the OCT images from day 24, targeting the retinal layers between the Inner Limiting Membrane (ILM) and Inner Plexiform Layer (IPL) to match the depth of confocal microscopy images.
+The OCT images, with a resolution of 512$\times$512$\times$1024 (\( H \times W \times D \)) pixels, were obtained using a Micron IV fundus camera featuring an OCT scan head and mouse-specific objective lens from Phoenix Technologies, California.
+These images are centered around the optic disc and characterized by in-vivo imaging artifacts.
+For image-to-image translation, the OCT images on day 24 between the retinal layers Inner Limiting Membrane (ILM) and Inner Plexiform Layer (IPL) are cropped to match the depth of confocal microscopy images.
 The confocal images, obtained post-euthanasia using a Leica SP5-AOBS microscope, feature staining for cell nuclei (DAPI - blue), CD4+ T cells (green), endothelial cells (Isolectin IB4 - red).
-The RGB confocal images, which include 3 corresponding sets to the OCT images, provide comprehensive colored cellular detail essential for the model training process and form the training set, as illustrated in Figure \ref{fig:A2R}.
-These confocal images include resolutions of A2L at 512×512×14 pixels, A2R at 512×512×11 pixels, and B3R at 512×512×14 pixels, captured between the ILM and IPL layers.
-Additionally, 22 OCT images without confocal matches, also induced autoimmune uveitis, were used to assess the model's translation performance.
+The multichannel confocal images, providing comprehensive colored cellular detail, with their corresponding OCT images forms the training set, example illustrated in Figure \ref{fig:A2R}.
+These confocal images include resolutions of A2L at 512×512×14 pixels, A2R at 512×512×11 pixels, and B3R at 512×512×14 pixels, are captured between the ILM and IPL layers.
+Since captured in-vivo and ex-vivo, the OCT and confocal images are unpaired.
+Additionally, 22 OCT images without confocal images, also induced autoimmune uveitis, were used to assess the model's translation performance.
 This dataset initiates the application of OCT2Confocal image translation and holds the potential to deepen retinal analysis, thus improving diagnostic accuracy and monitoring efficacy in ophthalmology.
-The dataset will be made available via the University of Bristol Research Data Storage Facility (UoB RdSF) upon acceptance of our work.